Limitations and Improvements of the Intelligent Driver Model (IDM): Introduction

 Throughout the decades, most of the engineering community worked on improving the ability of the models to capture specific behavioral phenomena, at the expense of the characterization of the solutions.
-Thus, to this day, only few articles use models, and corresponding solutions, that are well characterized in terms of existence, uniqueness, and regularity.
+Thus, to this day, only a few articles use models, and corresponding solutions, that are well characterized in terms of existence, uniqueness, and regularity.
 An example of this practice is provided by the double integrator $\ddot{x}(t)=u\in U$, where $U$ is the input set, used abundantly as a canonical example in numerous control articles.
 On the other hand, when models have inherent flaws leading to unbounded or undefined solutions, as in the case of unbounded acceleration, ad hoc methods have been traditionally applied \textit{post facto} by engineering the numerical implementations.
 For instance, in commonly used microsimulation tools, such as SUMO \cite{SUMO2018}, Aimsun \cite{aimsun} and others, unbounded quantities are clipped, leading to ``acceptable'' numerical solutions.
 However, in the process, the fidelity to the original model is compromised, and the numerical simulations may not represent any instantiation of the model.
 Consequently, the properties of the considered continuous model might be lost as well.
-Finally, the process of clipping can introduce additional issues, not necessarily present in the originally model, and prevent the definition of any theoretical models corresponding to the obtained numerical simulations.
+Finally, the process of clipping can introduce additional issues, not necessarily present in the original model, and prevent the definition of any theoretical models corresponding to the obtained numerical simulations.
 The present article thus attempts to provide a full pipeline in which the model is first mathematically well defined (including existence, uniqueness and regularity characterization of the solutions), and then numerically implemented using appropriate numerical differentiation schemes.
 The final achievement is a thorough correspondence between theory and implementation.
+The well-posedness of car-following models is also fundamental to model the traffic flow from the mean-field perspective, see \cite{fornasier2014mean,gong2020mean}.